G-dH/vertical-workspaces/README.md

 # Vertical Workspaces

 GNOME Shell extension that changes the horizontal layout of workspaces to vertical and adds customization of the Activities overview layout.
 See options on screenshots below.
-This extension does NOT offer vertical orientation of Dash but is compatible with *Dash to Dock* / *Ubuntu Dock* extensions and their forks, which support the vertical orientation.
+This extension also offers vertical Dash orientation and is also compatible with *Dash to Dock* / *Ubuntu Dock* extensions and their forks.

 Supported GNOME versions: 40, 41, 42.